 - New customers and sales for local farmers.

-Please contact Jonathan Gray at firstname.lastname@example.org if you have additional questions about HIP or would like to join the program.
+Please contact Jonathan Gray at firstname.lastname@example.org if you have additional questions about HIP or would like to join the program as a farmer vendor.
+For those receiving EBT/SNAP benefits, you are already receiving the $40-80 HIP benefit every month.